oscarlab/graphene-tests/r/README.md

 ## Building with a local R installation

-By default, the `make` command creates the manifest against the system R binary.
+By default, the `make` command creates the manifest for the system R binary (`/usr/lib/R/bin/exec/R`).
 If you have a local R installation, you may create the manifest with the `R_HOME` variable set accordingly.
 For example:

 ```
 make R_HOME=<install path>/lib/R SGX=1